 Rental cars

-When booking a car rental using the Ultimate Rewards Travel Portal, you'll get your card's 1¢–1.5¢ value per point on travel redemptions.
+When booking a car rental using the Chase Travel Portal, you'll get your card's 1¢–1.5¢ value per point on travel redemptions.
 Again, that's below the return we are trying to achieve when you take it at face value.
 However, Chase often has some of the best rental car rates around, meaning you will often find a discounted price that can offset the lower redemption value.

 And if you are redeeming points from your account, you'll also be eligible for one of the most valuable benefits to come with your Sapphire Preferred, Sapphire Reserve, or Ink Preferred: Auto Rental Collision Damage Waiver.
 You can find more details about the excellent benefits that come with the Sapphire Preferred.
 Review the Guide to Benefits for your particular card for full information on these rental car insurance benefits.